tdemin16/Continual-LayerNorm-Tuning/README.md

 Both are automatically downloaded at training time.

 ## Training
-Both variants of the algorithm can be trained by simply run the corresponding script. \
+Both algorithm variants can be trained by simply running the corresponding script. \
 To train the Two-Stage variant run:
 ```
 $ ./train_two.sh